Senior Living Communities

 Assisted Living Communities (AL) allow residents to live independently with some assistance with daily living activities, including: bathing, dressing, grooming, housekeeping, and medication monitoring.
 Meals are provided in a common dining room.
 Amenities may include libraries, salons, spas, pools, and game rooms.

-Residential Care Facilities for the Elderly (RCFEs) are group homes, also referred to as residential assisted living or board and care homes.
+Residential Care Facilities (RCFEs) are group homes, also referred to as residential assisted living or board and care homes.
 They are licensed generally for six to twelve residents.

 Skilled Nursing Communities are also known as “rest homes” or “nursing homes.”
 Unable to live independently, residents need more medical assistance than assisted living communities provide.
 Skilled communities offer 24-hour nursing care, assistance with bathing, feeding, grooming, physical therapy, occupational therapy, and other vital services.